 Telecommunications would not be the same if not for the big names out there – not only are the biggest companies on the globe able to deliver wider coverage, but they also have the know-how and the resources to invest in cutting-edge tech that brings new developments to the market.
 This is how we got from the old-fashioned receiver landline phones to 5G high-speed internet-connected smartphones.
 And the world’s biggest and richest telecom companies keep up the race towards the next step in consumer-oriented tech – even if they are not always quite able to make good on their promises when it comes to their real coverage.
 Today we examine the best and most ambitious among the pack.

 With $163 billion in yearly sales, AT&T has surpassed all competition, including China Mobile and Japanese leader Nippon to climb at the top of Forbes 25 Biggest Telecom Companies in 2017.
 The Forbes list brings together companies from 17 countries across the globe that collectively reach a market cap of $1.6 billion.
 In 2016, their combined revenues amounted to $1.2 trillion and profits reached $88 billion among them.
 AT&T rose to the top of the rankings after it decided to buy DirecTV, a satellite broadcast company, in 2015 and went on to create the concept of AT&T entertainment.
-Short for American Telephone and Telegraph Company, AT&T can traces its roots back to Alexander Graham Bell himself, the legendary inventor of the telephone, as it was established as one of the subsidiaries of the Bell Telephone Company back in 1885 and then went on to buy its parent company a few years later for legal grounds.
-Headquartered in Texas, USA, the company is one of the largest mobile and landline phone services providers in America.
+Short for American Telephone and Telegraph Company, AT&T can trace its roots back to Alexander Graham Bell himself, the legendary inventor of the telephone, as it was established as one of the subsidiaries of the Bell Telephone Company back in 1885 and then went on to buy its parent company a few years later for legal grounds.
+Headquartered in Texas, USA, the company is one of the largest mobile and landline phone service providers in America.

 Verizon Communications Inc., another US-based company that has its headquarters in New York, comes in second in the world.
 Interestingly, Verizon is what came of AT&T’s decision to divest its regional operations following a mandate from the US government in the 1980s.
 Bell Atlantic was one of seven companies that broke off from AT&T and in 2000 took on the ambitious name Verizon – a combination of the Latin word for truth, “veritas”, and “horizon”.
 It is currently run by chairman and CEO Lowell McAdam, who successfully headed the company into buying AOL and then later Yahoo! to branch out into the media sector.
 The two new companies were incorporated into a new sector, taking on the equally ambitious name “Oath”.
 It is publicly traded in both the NYSE and Nasdaq stock markets and in Q4, 2017, Verizon Wireless topped its market with over 150 million subscribers, leaving AT&T behind at a little more than 141 million.